Men's Health Problems

-A separate prostate problem is cancer, this is the most common site of cancer in men after skin cancer, accounting for about 25% of all cancers in men.
-You may have had a blood test with a raised PSA level, indicating that you may be going in this direction.
+A separate prostate problem is cancer, this is the most common site of cancer in men after skin cancer, accounting for about 25% of cancers in men.
+You may have a blood test with raised PSA level, indicating that you may be going in this direction.

-Yet both of these problems can be prevented with a healthy lifestyle, including regular exercise, avoiding excess fats in your diet, and eating a more plant-based diet.
-These all help avoid the build up of excess tissue in the prostate, which can lead to enlargement or cancer.
+Yet both of these problems can be prevented with a healthy lifestyle, including regular excercise, avoiding excess fats in your diet, and eating more a plant-based diet.
+These all help avoid the build up of excess tissue in the prostate, which can lead to an enlargement or cancer.

-So come along and discover some simple dietary and lifestyle changes you can make to look after your health and greatly reduce your chances of developing these problems.
+So come along and discover some simply dietary and lifestyle changes you can make to look after your health and greatly reduce your chances of developing these problems.